Lewes District: History

 The new district was named after Lewes, the ancient county town of Sussex.

 Since 2016 the council has shared a chief executive and other staff with nearby Eastbourne Borough Council.

+Local government reorganisation is being considered for the area.
+In July 2026, the government announced reforms across East Sussex which included abolishing Lewes district.
+Under these proposals, East Saltdean, Telscombe and Peacehaven would be transferred to an enlarged Brighton and Hove, and the rest of the current Lewes district would become part of an East Sussex unitary authority.
+In September 2026 these proposals were paused for further review.

 Governance

 Lewes District Council provides district-level services.
 County-level services are provided by East Sussex County Council.
 The whole district is also covered by civil parishes, which form a third tier of local government.

 In the parts of the district within the South Downs National Park, town planning is the responsibility of the South Downs National Park Authority.
 The district council appoints one of its councillors to serve on the 27-person National Park Authority.

 Political control

 The council has been under no overall control since 2018.
 Since the 2023 election an alliance of the Greens and Labour has formed the council's administration.

 The first election to the council was held in 1973, initially operating as a shadow authority alongside the outgoing authorities until the new arrangements took effect on 1 April 1974.
 Political control of the council since 1974 has been as follows: